2022 Statewide Elections Overview

 - Ranking other candidates doesn’t affect your 1st choice.

-- Ranking the candidates in order of preference ensures you have a voice in selecting your representative – even if your first choice isn’t the winning candidate.
-If there’s a candidate that you don’t want to see elected, the best way to prevent them from winning is by ranking every other candidate.
+- If there’s a candidate you don’t want to see elected, the best way to prevent them from winning is by ranking every other candidate.

-How are votes counted in the ranked choice voting general election?
+How are votes counted in the new ranked choice system?

 - If a candidate receives a majority of 1st choice votes (50%+1), they win.